uid/caesar-web/README.markdown

 These instructions were written for deployment on Ubuntu 12 with Apache 2.2.

 ### Check out Caesar

-First, checkout the code, creating any necessary directories.
+First, check out the code, creating any necessary directories.
 Caesar assumes that it will live at `/var/django/caesar`:

     sudo apt-get install -y git